 - A. To the holder of a State Limited Certificate or of the State Limited Renewal Certificate. - 1.
-To the holder of a State Liimted Certificate may be issued (five times) a State Limited Renewal Certificate provided the candidate shall have met the following conditions:
+To the holder of a State Limited Certificate may be issued (five times) a State Limited Renewal Certificate provided the candidate shall have met the following conditions:

-- (a) Subsequent to the date of issue of the last certificate held, the Subsequent to the date of issue of the last certificate field, the candidate must have acquired 10 semester hours of credit, of an average grade of "C" or better, earned in an institution or accepted by an institution approved by the State Board of Edu-cation.
-These credits must be applicable toward the require-ments of the curriculum prescribed for the State Provisional Certificate eventually desired.
+- (a) Subsequent to the date of issue of the last certificate held, the candidate must have acquired 10 semester hours of credit, of an average grade of "C" or better, earned in an institution or accepted by an institution approved by the State Board of Education.
+These credits must be applicable toward the requirements of the curriculum prescribed for the State Provisional Certificate eventually desired.
 Not less than 5 semester hours must be earned in residence; the remainder may be earned in extension study but of this not to exceed 3 semester hours may be correspondence study credit. - (b) In order to assure that the credits earned toward renewal will apply on the State Provisional Certificate curriculum at the institution where the candidate intends to qualify eventually for that certificate, the candidate should arrange in advance in each case to have his course selections approved by that institution.
-Also all credits wherever earned should be submitted to that institution for evaluation and by it transmitted to the State Board of Education with recommendations.

-B. The above statement was approved by the State Board of Education.
+Also all credits wherever earned should be submitted to that institution for evaluation and by it transmitted to the State Board of Education with recommendations. - B. The above statement was approved by the State Board of Education.